-It is considered one of the better preschools in the city with great resources.
-Overall, I give The Little School 3.4 out of 5 stars.
+It is considered one of the best preschools in the city with great resources.
+Overall, I give The Little School 3.8 out of 5 stars.

 The Little School does try to diversify its student body.
-However, given their location in Lower Pacific Heights, it’s hard to avoid racial and socioeconomic homogeneity.
-The homes in Pacific Heights and Presidio Heights are among the highest in San Francisco.
-We’re talking homes regularly worth $4 – $25 million dollars.
+However, given their location in Lower Pacific Heights and the application pool, it can be a challenge to avoid racial and socioeconomic homogeneity.
+The homes in Pacific Heights and Presidio Heights are among the highest in San Francisco after all.
+We’re talking homes regularly worth $5 – $30 million dollars.

-Their address is at 1520 Lyon Street at the corner of Sutter St. Everybody was very nice and the building was impressive.
+The school’s address is 1520 Lyon Street at the corner of Sutter St. Everybody on site is very friendly and the building and facilities are impressive.

 Here’s a detailed review of The Little School if you are considering sending your child or children there for preschool.
 I have visited The Little School in person three times over four years.
 Their web address is littleschool.org.